Queensland Training Awards

 Australian Training Awards

-National judging is coordinated for the Australian Training Awards by the Australian Department of Education, Skills and Employment.
+National judging is coordinated for the Australian Training Awards by the Australian Department of Employment and Workplace Relations.

 Queensland winners from the organisational categories (except for the Community Training Initiative of the Year award, which is a Queensland-only award) are also nominees for an aligned national award category, however, only the top 3 shortlisted national finalists from around Australia will attend the Australian Training Awards ceremony.